 Role play can be very effective to simulate and prepare for engagement with customers in the restaurant.
-Important communication skills and self-confidence can be developed to assist in handling different complex situations that may arise whilst serving/handling guests.
+Important communication skills and self-confidence can be developed to assist in handling different complex situations that may arise whilst serving / handling an unhappy customer.